 V. Systems Evolution: A 21st Century Genesis Synthesis

-This section will report the significant turn in genetics and biology since the 2001 Human Genome Project to reassemble the many prior biomolecule pieces and components into an integral whole.
-With their initial identity in place, the presence equally real interrelations in between, and the information they carry and convey, can be admitted.
-By this inclusive paradigm, the dynamic web of life can shed a mechanistic, machinery cast for a phenomenal emergent vitality.
-Circa 2015 going forward, the pervasive network revolution joins and deepens the systems approach by which further to reunite animate phenomena.
-Regnant life’s nested wholes within wholes thus become braced and graced by the same multiplex topologies and dynamics as found everywhere else from quantome to neurome and epitome.
+This section will report the significant turn in genetics and biology since the 2001 Human Genome Project to reassemble and reconceive the many biomolecule pieces and components into an integral whole.
+With their initial occurrence and identity in place, the presence of equally real interrelations in between, and the information they carry and convey, can be admitted and quantified.
+By this inclusive scope, the dynamic web of life can shed a mechanistic, machinery cast for a phenomenal emergent vitality.

 8th International Biocuration Conference. http://biocuration2015.big.ac.cn/.
 With a banner From Big Data to Big Discovery, this meeting of the International Society for Biocuration was held in Beijing in April 2015.
 A 200 page Abstracts book is available from the site, two of which are below.
 Since 2008 this bioinformatic endeavor has become a significant contributor to genome sequencing projects from individuals to present and past species.
 An initial note was The Future of Biocuration in Nature (455/48, 2008).
 The ISB website, www.biocurator.org, is an entry to more info, publications, and events.
 A new Oxford journal, DATABASE Journal of Biological Databases and Curation, is a good article source, and for Proceedings from prior conferences.